okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-best-practices/index.md

 # Rate limit best practices

-In this section, you learn how to check your rate limits, investigate issues, and request exceptions.
+In this section, you learn how to check your rate limits, investigate usage, and request exceptions.

 ## Check your rate limits with Okta's rate limit dashboard

 The Okta [rate limit dashboard](/docs/reference/rl-dashboard/) is an Admin Console tool that provides detailed data on your API usage.
 Use this tool to monitor your endpoints or investigate issues or violations.
 Any rate limit violation notification provides a link to the dashboard.

-Use this tool to understand your org's API usage and to identify any rate limit updates that may be required for your use cases.
+This dashboard provides data to understand your org's API usage and to identify any rate limit updates that may be required for your use cases.
 Configurations are available to increase limits temporarily or provide more permanent solutions.
 See [Request rate limit exceptions](#request-rate-limit-exceptions) or contact [Support](https://support.okta.com/help/open_case).

 ## Check your rate limits with Okta's rate limit headers